plesk/pleskapp/README.md

 # How to Build

-The utility is written in Go, so standard toolchain should be used to build the binary:
+The utility is written in Go, so the corresponding toolchain should be installed first.

-`go build`
+There is a Makefile with bunch of targets.
+One can use the following command to build the binary:

+`make`